 In regards to Hummingbird, it seems that Google is targeting more in-depth articles, ie: longer content, in hopes to give search users the opportunity to fully understand the information surrounding their answer.
 Most questions aren’t simply answered with a quick line or two of information, and require a well thought-out response.

 Shelly had many recommendations about content, from being creative with the content you generate, to using that content several times in your content strategy, to having a content strategy plan.
 She also discussed content curation, social media promotion, list building and email marketing.
-Refering to your email list as the most important group of followers you can build, because you own it.
+Referring to your email list as the most important group of followers you can build, because you own it.

 Additionally, she shared that social media curation is a way to share what’s important to your followers with them.
 I’d like to back this up by saying that a mere two hours before Shelly’s call, I listened in on a call with Guy Kawasaki who suggests content curation as being the best way to get more followers, and he credits it with bringing in many of the 5 million followers he now has on Google+.